-- SEC. \\\\.
-Section 11346.1 of the Government Code is amended to read: - 11346.1. (a) This article does not apply to any of the following: - (1) A regulation that is not required to be filed with the Secretary of State under this chapter, and only this section and Sections 11343.4 and 11349.6 apply to an. - (2) An emergency regulation adopted pursuant to subdivision (b), or to any except that this section and Sections 11343.4 and 11349.6 do apply. - (3) A regulation adopted under Section 8054 or 3373 of the Financial Code. - (4) A regulatory action taken under Article 11 (commencing with Section 11365.010). - (b) Except as provided in subdivision (c), if a state agency makes a finding that the adoption of a regulation or order of repeal is necessary for the immediate preservation of the public peace, health and safety or general welfare, the regulation or order of repeal may be adopted as an emergency regulation or order of repeal. - Any finding of an emergency shall include a written statement which contains the information required by paragraphs (2) to (6), inclusive, of subdivision (a) of Section 11346.5 and a description of the specific facts showing the need for immediate action.
-The enactment of an urgency statute shall not, in and of itself, constitute a need for immediate action. - The statement and the regulation or order of repeal shall be filed immediately with the office.
+- SEC. \\\.
+Section 11346.1 of the Government Code is amended to read: - 11346.1. (a) (1) This article does not apply to any regulation that is not required to be filed with the Secretary of State under this chapter, or to a regulatory action taken under Article 11 (commencing with Section 11365.010)., and only - (2) Only this section and Sections 11343.4 and 11349.6 apply to an emergency regulation adopted pursuant to subdivision (b), or to any a regulation adopted under Section 8054 or 3373 of the Financial Code. - (b) Except as provided in subdivision (c), if a state agency makes a finding that the adoption of a regulation or order of repeal is necessary for the immediate preservation of the public peace, health and safety or general welfare, the regulation or order of repeal may be adopted as an emergency regulation or order of repeal.

+Any finding of an emergency shall include a written statement which contains the information required by paragraphs (2) to (6), inclusive, of subdivision (a) of Section 11346.5 and a description of the specific facts showing the need for immediate action.
+The enactment of an urgency statute shall not, in and of itself, constitute a need for immediate action.

+The statement and the regulation or order of repeal shall be filed immediately with the office.